syne-tune/syne-tune/docs/source/index.rst

 What's New?
 -----------

+* New tutorial:
+  `Using Syne Tune for Transfer Learning <tutorials/transfer_learning/transfer_learning.html>`_.
+  Transfer learning allows us to speed up our current optimisation by learning from related optimisation runs.
+Syne Tune provides a number of transfer HPO methods and makes it easy to implement new ones.
+Thanks to `Sigrid <https://github.com/sighellan>`_ for this contribution.
 * New scheduler: :class:`~syne_tune.optimizer.baselines.DyHPO`.
   This is a recent multi-fidelity method, which can be seen as alternative to `ASHA <tutorials/multifidelity/mf_sync_model.html>`_,